After a hundred years and more of waiting, it is probably not far away at last – as long as you have a pilot's license and deep pockets.

 Since the Millennium, activity has exploded.
 Any self-respecting dot-com playboy with a few billions to splash around has been developing their own concept and prototypes, while aerospace professionals are finding it relatively easy (or should I say less impossible) to attract venture capital.
 Interestingly, it is the professionals who are beginning to get their products certified.
 Where the dot-com kiddies focus on the elusive autonomous VTOL dream, the pros are taking it a step at a time and going for more conventional flight and avionics solutions.
 You will still need a pilot's license as well as a driver's, and lots of paperwork, but that viable flying car is at last within sight.

-2. Klein Vision AirCar: Another Slovakian, Stefan Klein has produced yet another car with that twin-fin rear, and happily the neatest foldaway wings of the lot.
-It is a step ahead of AeroMobil, having gained flight certification in January 2022.
+2. Klein Vision AirCar: Slovakian Stefan Klein has produced a car with the popular twin-fin rear seen on several others, and unusually neat foldaway wings.
+It gained flight certification in January 2022.
 If it can get that road approval through too without any major issues and if Pal-V stumble at the last hurdle, it might just pip them to the post.

 1. Pal-V Liberty: This roadable autogyro is intended to be the initial production version of the Dutch PAL-V. It is the only three-wheeler of the pack, and actively leans into corners on the road to make up for the reduced stability that brings.
 As with the others it has an enclosed cabin, twin tail and retracting/folding wing, albeit a rotary one; a notable advance on Jesse Dixon.
 It is not widely appreciated that the autogyro is the most compact and lightweight way to get you into the air, and spinning up its rotor under power before takeoff can potentially bring "jump" VTOL performance for the skilled pilot.
 In an opposite move to its main competitors the Liberty is now street legal but has yet to be certified airworthy.
 That might sound a note of alarm, except that the airworthiness work has also involved cadging new standards out of the EU authorities and the two organisations have been cooperating closely for some years.
 The Liberty incorporates modifications to a previous prototype, as requested by those same authorities to meet their new standards, which were only finalised early in 2022.
 Design and pre-production of the Liberty tracked them closely, so few if any changes were subsequently necessary.
-However final certification is still a laborious process and is not expected to be completed until 2023.
-This puts the Liberty ahead in the certification race.
-It is looking good to win.
+Final certification has been running for about a couple of years now.
+This puts the Liberty ahead in the certification race; it is looking good to win.

-But neither revolutionary design nor autonomous systems is anything more than an experimental pipe dream as yet, and I am not waiting up.
+But neither revolutionary design nor autonomous systems is anything more than an experimental pipe dream as yet.
+Don't believe the hype; I for one am not waiting up.
 The first generation of flying cars will remain a niche product for the well-heeled and well-qualified pilot.